 When making a transcript request, it is essential that the student include his or her unique identifying number and signature.
 In rare cases, additional information may be required such as date of birth or years of attendance.
 Atlanta Metropolitan College reserves the right to request additional identifying information in order to protect the student's right to privacy.

-The first transcript request is free.
-There is a \$3.00 charge per transcript request thereafter.
+There is a \$3.00 charge per transcript request.